Overdevelopment

 Senator David Shoebridge

 Development is occurring right across Canada Bay, with new duplexes, apartment blocks, boarding houses and more.
-The following map shows areas exposed to higher levels of development.
-See the official zoning map.
+There are two key levels of program affecting our area:

 Areas facing more development